 The weather in Greenland can be a little like the weather in Melbourne.
-When I set out on the Narsarsuaq Glacier hike (green trail in the below map) at 8:30am it was very overcast and started to spit with rain.
-By the time I started the return journey at 11:30am, it was bright sunshine and hardly a cloud in the sky.
-By the time I got back at 1:30pm, it was overcast again.
+In other words, quite unpredictable.
+When I set out on the Narsarsuaq Glacier hike (green trail in the map below) at 8:30am, it was very overcast and starting to spit with rain.
+By the time I was ready for the return journey at 11:30am, it was bright sunshine and hardly a cloud in the sky.
+By the time I got back to Narsarsuaq at 1:30pm, it was overcast again.
 You have to be prepared for all weather!

 When the bitumen ends, well, you can probably guess what follows if you’ve been following all my posts from South Greenland…

 Another pebbly gravel road! 🙁 Actually, this one wasn’t too bad because the pebbles were larger and it was actually possible to walk beside the road for a lot of it.

 This led me over a small pass, at the bottom of which was the much more interesting Flower Valley.

 After some more nice, flat walking with the occasional stream jump thrown in for good measure, I arrived at a waterfall and an almost vertical trail (with ropes!) to take me up to the viewpoint over the glacier.

 I think I mentioned this in a previous blog post somewhere – I actually prefer this type of hiking (where you end up using your hands and your feet to climb) as opposed to just an uphill slog – and in this case, it was only about a 250m vertical climb.
 Lots more flowers similar to yesterday’s hike, and some pretty spectacular views back along the river towards Narsarsuaq and the fjord!